 - Science Club Week 7: Plate Boundaries, Observation and Dissection (Crabs – Clams/Oysters)

 - Science Club Week 8: Convergent Boundaries, Observation and Dissection (Fish)

 You might be interested in finding out more about our Earth Science Packet.
-Originally it was over 50 pages.
-It is actually now over 100-pages of activities and notebook pages.
+It is now over 100-pages of activities and notebook pages.
 I’ve added quite a number of new pages (even in the past week!) as we cover slightly different things in this unit this time around!

-I have a new packet that I have put together about Classification and Taxonomy.
+Our Classification and Taxonomy Packet is now available!
 It covers a little bit about the history of classification and Linnaeus’ role in creating the first scientific classification system.
 It goes over the current thinking on the taxonomic groups: Domain, Kingdom, Phylum, Class, Order, Family, Genus, Species.
 My kids are learning about 10 of the Animalia phyla.
 They’ll be learning those in quite some depth.
 This packet has a number of activities and games to help them learn those (in a fun way!).

 We’ll be making observations and doing hands-on activities to go along with this unit.
 We’ll watch the mealworm life cycle unfold.
 We’ll observe life flatworms (platyhelminthes phylum) called planaria under the microscope and see if they regenerate.
 And, we’ll also do some dissection.

 What is taxonomy and why do we need to study it?!
 Taxonomy is the science of classification.
 Our biosphere supports more than 7 million known species and probably 4 or 5 million more unknown species!
 Taxonomists work on organizing the vast quantity of species.
 They are continually updating the classifications to keep up with new research and new discoveries.